stevesaliman/gradle-properties-plugin/README.md

 ```

 This closure checks all the given property names, and prints a message if we're missing any.

+# Notes #
+If a property is set in the build.gradle file before the properties plugin is
+applied, and it happens to match a property in one of the 5 standard locations
+defined earlier, the build.gradle property's value will be overwritten.
+If
+you need to set a property in build.gradle, it is best to do it after the
+properties plugin is defined.
+Keep in mind that properties set in the
+build.gradle file will not be in the filterTokens.

+There are a few ways to change the Gradle user home directory.
+The properties
+plugin uses a gradle property to use a different user home directory.
+The
+properties plugin uses the same property, but I haven't done much testing of
+that yet.

 # Acknowledgements #
 A special thank you to to Hans Dockter at Gradleware for showing me how to